Thelma is a former field editor for Taste of Home magazine and has a huge collection of recipes submitted to her from cooks across the USA.

 - When serving the bread, mix together some softened cream cheese and cinnamon and spread on each slice.
 Use as much cinnamon in the cream cheese as your taste buds dictate.

-- MIx together honey and butter in a bowl and serve with the bread slices.
+- Mix together the honey and butter in a bowl and serve with the bread slices.
 Each person can spread the honey butter on their slice if they desire.

 © 2016 Thelma Raker Coffone